I want to install a Graphical User Interface (GUI) in my Amazon EC2 instance running Amazon Linux 2. How do I do this?

-Popular web browsers, such as Firefox or Chromium, can be installed on Amazon Linux 2 as well.
+You can install popular web browsers, such as Firefox or Chromium, on Amazon Linux 2 as well.
 For more information on Firefox, see the mozilla.org website.
 For more information on Chromium, see the chromium.org website.

 Note: These instructions apply only to Amazon Linux 2.
-To confirm which version you're running, run the command:
+To confirm the version that you're running, run the following command.

 2. Update your instance by running sudo yum update, and then reboot the instance.
 Failure to do so can lead to unpredictable results when executing the steps below.

 1. Install MATE packages.